Unifying Contact Management with an Agency-Wide CRM

 Conducted user interviews with key stakeholders from across the agency.
 The Aciron project team worked closely with the client’s key stakeholders to discuss, analyze, and capture all CRM needs and priorities.
 This included the ability to track contact information and contact communications, generate reports, and manage marketing campaigns.

 Determined the priorities of each department’s CRM needs in relation to the overall company CRM goals by categorizing them into “Must Have” and “Nice to Have” buckets.
-Afterwards, we created a decision matrix outlining how the features of leading CRM vendors’ solutions addressed the agency’s needs.
+Afterward, we created a decision matrix outlining how the features of leading CRM vendors’ solutions addressed the agency’s needs.
 As a result, Aciron and the client were able to narrow down the list of CRMs.

 Evaluated the features of two CRM options to provide the client with insightful recommendations.
 To conduct this assessment, Aciron worked with the CRM vendors’ representatives, conducted in-depth research and used our experience with both systems.
 We reviewed the client’s “Must-Have” requirements and each system’s pros and cons.
 Our team compiled these findings and our final recommendations in a report.